 We seek distance-volunteers to open their homes to homeless vets -- of which there are 400,000 at any given time -- in revocable or irrevocable living trusts -- under our umbrella.
 Also, to help us compile contact information for FBCs in your part of the country, or at least, to order and to forward to us the current phone books from one or more cities in your State, so that we may compile such lists, to promote not only the St.MCW charism, but also the whole CW life-style, as well as de-centralized energy production and use, in the tradition of Peter Maurin's farming communes and workshops with Houses of HospitalityContact information . . . | Go to top

-We would prefer a minimal commitment of 6 months and if it seems like a good fit, encourage you to stay longer.
-Room and board is free and there is room to pursue part-time employment or other personal interests.
+We would prefer, if possible, that you visit our community first before making any kind of commitment.
+If it feels like a good fit, we can work out a longer commitment and take it from there.
+Room and board is free .
+We encourage volunteers to pursue part-time employment and other personal interests.
 Our house is located in a residential neighborhood, is close to the downtown area, and public transportation is easily accessible.

-If interested, contact Michele Naar-Obed, (218) 722-2231, or email; firstname.lastname@example.org, or message us through facebook; Hildegard House Duluth Catholic Worker.
+If interested, contact Michele Naar-Obed, (218) 722-2231, or email; firstname.lastname@example.org, or message us through facebook; Hildegard House Catholic Worker.
+Go to top

 Consider contacting the Maryhouse community to volunteer your time or to participate in the community life.
 We are currently in need of a resident housemother.Contact information . . . | Go to top